-Development charges will be payable in keeping with the requirements of the Development Charges By-law as well as financial requirements of any other commenting agency.
+FINANCIAL IMPACT: Development charges will be payable in keeping with the requirements of the Development Charges By-law as well as financial requirements of any other commenting agency.

-The proposed Official Plan Amendment and Rezoning applications are acceptable from a planning standpoint and should be approved for the following reasons:
+CONCLUSION: The proposed Official Plan Amendment and Rezoning applications are acceptable from a planning standpoint and should be approved for the following reasons:

-1. The proposal for 3 detached homes is compatible with the surrounding land uses.

-2. The proposed official plan provisions and zoning standards are appropriate to accommodate the requested uses for the lands as they represent minor changes to the currently inplace designation and zoning of the subject site and surrounding neighbourhood.

-Appendix R-1: Site History

-Appendix R-2: Aerial Photograph

-Appendix R-3: Excerpt of Mississauga Official Plan

-Appendix R-4: Existing Land Use and Proposed Zoning Map

-Appendix R-5: Concept Plan

-Appendix R-6: Conceptual Elevations

-Appendix R-7: Agency Comments

-Appendix R-8: School Accommodation

-Appendix R-9: Summary of Existing and Proposed Mississauga

-Official Plan Policies

-Appendix R-10: Summary of Existing and Proposed Zoning

-Provisions

-Appendix R-11: General Context Map
+Planning and Developme ent Committee - File: OZ 14/003 W7 June 2, 2015 1.
+The proposal surrounding for 3 detached homes is compatible land uses. e with the are appropri- lands as the place design ed official plan provisions and zonir iate to accommodate the requested u y represent minor changes to the cu nation and zoning of the subject site g neighbourhood. uses for the rrently in- ATTACHMENTS: Appendix R-1: Site History Appendix R-2: Aerial Photograph Appendix R-3: Excerpt of Mississauga Official Pla in Appendix R-4: Existing Land Use and Proposed Z oning Map Appendix R-5: Concept Plan Appendix R-6: Conceptual Elevations Appendix R-7: Agency Comments Appendix R-8: School Accommodation Appendix R-9: Summary of Existing and Proposed Official Plan Policies l Mississauga Appendix R-10: Summary of Existing and Proposed Provisions l Zoning Appendix R-11: General Context Map

+6-K. fr